 In addition to cleaning the oceans, ODA assists the California Department of Fish and Game with some aspects of their studies of populations of fish and invertebrates.
 We have good relationships with the Coast Guard and other government agencies, and seek to collaborate/partner with them whenever there is real and positive work to be done to mend our oceans.

 We believe it is important to educate communities about the importance of our oceans, so we send representatives to schools, dive clubs, and other groups/events to give presentations on the state of the oceans, the work we do, and how they can support or even join our efforts.

 ODA also reaches out to fishermen, restaurants, and the seafood community to enlighten them to relevant issues and seek to gain their commitment to becoming better ocean stewards.

-Our goal is to cleanup our own "backyard"-from San Pedro to San Clemente-first, and gradually expand to other areas on the California Coast, including San Diego and Ventura Counties.
-Learn more about our Backyard Cleanup Campaign.
+Our goal is to cleanup our own "backyard"-from San Pedro to San Clemente, and expand to other areas on the California Coast, including San Diego and Ventura Counties.

 We know that every coastline exposed to commercial fishing needs this same attention, and we plan to expand as extensively as ODA's budgets and resources will allow.
 With your support, this work is possible.
 Please make a tax-deductible donation today!